 SOCIAL ISSUES AND COMMUNITY ENGAGEMENT

 - Social Issue: What are the primary social issues addressed by the production?
-(Limited to three choices in drop-down list.)
+(Limited to three choices)

 - Audience Engagement: Briefly share how you will:

 - promote conversations around these social issues

 - provide opportunities for relevant conversations before and after performances with all attendees

 - Partnerships: Identify your key community partners for this production.
 We are most interested to hear about partnerships with other nonprofit and community organizations, arts and cultural partners, and government agencies.
 We encourage you to think outside the box and to consider all pertinent perspectives of the production’s social issue (s).
 Partnerships with schools and universities should be included, however please note that we tend to give more consideration to other forms of partnerships, especially those made outside the arts community.